RouninMedia/ashiva-changelog/README.md

 ## 2018
 ### Jan 2018
  - First attempt to create ashivaModules in PHP with complex PHP-array-based filters
- - Extensively considered creating separately formatted front-end and back-end modules
+ - Spent a long time considering creating two different categories of module: separately-formatted for the front-end and back-end

 ### Apr 2018
  - Developed JSON serialisation of CSS while building hackPad